-Overall the 2021 Staff Survey results remained very positive and overall job satisfaction was high.
+In 2022 the Staff Survey results remained positive and overall job satisfaction was high.
 Pride in Meriden as a school as well as a workplace continued to be strong, as well as the belief in the standard of care and quality of teaching the students receive.